Parents give feedback on possible rezoning of Barling Elementary

 “It’s always been my son’s dream to go to Northside, he’s always attended their football games, their basketball games, all of their camps,” Coffman said.

-School board member, Dalton Person, said the disparity between the two high school’s student populations makes looking at rezoning a must.
+School board member, Dalton Person, said the disparity between the two high schools’ student populations makes looking at rezoning necessary.

 “Last year there were 700 plus more students at Northside than Southside, this year that number is approximately 500 and the forecast has that trend continue for several more years,” Person said.